MustafaMustafa/cosmoGAN/README.md

 wget http://portal.nersc.gov/project/dasrepo/cosmogan/cosmogan_maps_256_8k_1.npy
 ```

 That will download sample data (8k maps) for testing.
 You can download more data from [here](http://portal.nersc.gov/project/dasrepo/cosmogan/).
+All of this data has been generated using our GAN and can be used to train your own.
+Original data is available upon request from the authors.

 To run:
 ```bash